ArPiRobot/arpirobot.github.io/docs/guide/programming/actions.md

 To achieve this, it is necessary to know what devices an action uses (or equivalently which action is currently controlling a device).
 The action controlling a device is said to "own" or "lock" a device.
 If a newer action is started, it can take ownership of the device.
 When this happens, the previous action is automatically stopped.

-In an `Action`'s `begin` function, a builtin function called `lock_device` / `lockDevice` can be used to take ownership of a device the action will control.
-If another action is controlling the device it will be stopped to allow the newer action to take control.
-There is also a `lock_devices` / `lockDevices` function that can lock multiple devices in one line of code.
+An `Action` can optionally have a function called `lockedDevices` / `locked_devices`.
+This function returns a list of devices that should be locked when the action starts (`LockedDeviceList`).
+When an action with this function is started, any devices in the list returned from `lockedDevices` / `locked_devices` are locked by the action.
+If another action is running that had previously locked any device now locked by the new action, the old action will be stopped to allow the newer action to take control.

 Additionally, if you have code in `enabled_periodic` / `enabledPeriodic` or `disabled_periodic` / `disabledPeriodic` that controls a device, you will need to be careful not to control it while an action has locked the device.
 The device has a function called `is_locked` / `isLocked` which can be used to determine if the device is locked by an action. **Unlike actions, the periodic functions cannot lock a device.
 As such, it is highly recommended to either control a device using actions or the periodic functions, not both.** However, it is not a problem to control some devices using actions and others from the `Robot`'s periodic functions.